 Nuclear Power in Bulgaria

-- Bulgaria has two nuclear reactors generating about 35% of its electricity.
+- Bulgaria has two nuclear reactors generating about one-third of its electricity.

 - Two others, shut down under duress as a condition of Bulgaria joining the European Union, could be restarted.